 The Klang Valley region, which includes Kuala Lumpur, is the industrial heart of Malaysia.
 This region has the highest eCommerce adoption rates in Malaysia.2 Since most eCommerce orders would take place there, cross-border eCommerce orders sent via air or sea freight would also enter Malaysia via that region through Kuala Lumpur International Airport (KLIA) and Port Klang (MYPKG) respectively.
 After that, it gets sorted at a warehouse to be placed on the right vehicle for last-mile delivery to your customers.

 If the customer lives outside of the Klang Valley, getting the parcels to them after they land in Malaysia will differ depending on where the parcel enters and where customers live.
 If the parcel enters West Malaysia but the customer lives in East Malaysia, the parcel will be transferred via a domestic flight before it can be sent for last-mile delivery.
 Otherwise, last-mile delivery can take place if the shipment and the customer are on the same side of Malaysia.
+If you’d like a deeper breakdown of how the different stages of the shipping process, check out our B2C guide to shipping to Southeast Asia.

 Looking to ship your products and ride on the Ramadan & Raya festivities?
 Janio can get your eCommerce products into Malaysia fuss free!
 Contact us to get started.